QUEST WATER STRENGTHENS ADVISORY BOARD

-(MENAFN- GlobeNewsWire - Nasdaq) VANCOUVER, CANADA, Jan.
-10, 2024 (GLOBE NEWSWIRE) -- QUEST WATER GLOBAL, INC. (OTC Pink: QWTR) ("Quest" and/or the "Company"), is pleased to announce the expansion of its non-executive Advisory Board (the“Advisory Board”) with the appointment of three new advisors to provide expertise, accelerate growth, and drive impact.
+VANCOUVER, BRITISH COLUMBIA, CANADA, January 10, 2024 /EINPresswire / -- QUEST WATER GLOBAL, INC. (OTC Pink: QWTR) ("Quest" and/or the "Company"), is pleased to announce the expansion of its non-executive Advisory Board (the“Advisory Board”) with the appointment of three new advisors to provide expertise, accelerate growth, and drive impact.

 New Appointees: